CSS_ Part1(Selectors, properties)

 Did you find this article valuable?

-Support Achana Naga Durga Prasad by becoming a sponsor.
+Support Achana Naga Durga Prasad's blog by becoming a sponsor.
 Any amount is appreciated!